-Afterwards, the installation company (such as Stack) will meet with you to discuss your system options, taking into account your budget, your roof size, and how much power you want to save (at least 3.5-5kWh is suggested).
+Afterwards, you will meet with the installation company (such as Stack) to discuss your system options, taking into account your budget, your roof size, and how much power you want to save (at least 3.5-5kWh is suggested).

-The inverter – the part that transfers the energy collected by the panels and sends it to the grid – is installed first, usually on an outer wall.
-Your home’s power will need to be turned off during this installation.
+The inverter – the part that transfers the energy the panels collect and sends it to the grid – is installed first, usually on an outer wall.
+You will need to turn your home’s power off during this installation.